Perspective | ‘Mulan’ is a movie about how much Hollywood needs China

 The economic stakes for Hollywood studios are clear: given the continued uncertainty in the United States, access to the Chinese market is an existential issue.
 Up until now, the signs of Beijing’s influence mostly have been subtle, if controversial: “Top Gun: Maverick” excised a prominent display of the Taiwan flag on Maverick’s iconic bomber jacket; “Abominable” displayed a map reflecting China’s South China Sea maritime claim, one disputed by both its neighbors and the U.S. government.

 Not so with “Mulan,” which directly evokes Zhang Yimou’s 2002 historical fantasy, “Hero,” in its themes, style and overt nationalism.
 “Mulan” evokes Zhang’s sumptuous visual style, replete with aerial shots of Chinese soldiers awash in primary colors.
-In “Hero,” characters sacrificed themselves for the spirit of “tianxia,” referring to the heavenly mandate of Chinese leadership, just as in “Mulan,” members the imperial guard leave their secured fortress to charge the Rouran on the battlefield, innumerable soldiers perishing on the battlefield.
-The movies even share a star in Jet Li, who played the rebel turned imperial loyalist in “Hero,” and plays the yellow emperor in “Mulan.”
+In “Hero,” characters sacrificed themselves for the spirit of “tianxia,” referring to the heavenly mandate of Chinese leadership, just as in “Mulan,” members of the imperial guard leave their secured fortress to charge the Rouran on the battlefield, innumerable soldiers perishing on the battlefield.
+The movies even share a star in Jet Li, who played the rebel turned imperial loyalist in “Hero” and plays the yellow emperor in “Mulan.”

 But where “Hero” — made by Chinese studios, hailed in the mainland, and breaking its box office records — was heavily criticized for its authoritarian messaging when it played abroad, “Mulan” inverts this dynamic.
 It’s the product of an American studio, which finds itself in the unprecedented position of selling Han Chinese nationalism to China.
-It’s not altogether unsurprising, then, that when lead actress Liu Yifei spoke out in support of the police suppressing protesters in Hong Kong, Disney stayed quiet — or that, when #BoycottMulan became the film’s leading hashtag in the U.S. on the day of its American streaming release, Disney said nothing.
+It’s not altogether unsurprising, then, that when lead actress Liu Yifei spoke out in support of the police suppressing protesters in Hong Kong, Disney stayed quiet — or that, when #BoycottMulan became the film’s leading hashtag in the United States on the day of its American streaming release, Disney said nothing.

 “Mulan” will fit right in with contemporary Chinese blockbusters, where a dominant trend has been to depict Han Chinese civilization as the picture of good governance, ever at risk from foreign invaders.
 In Wu Jing's “Wolf Warrior Two,” which broke box office records in 2017, retired Chinese soldiers protect a Chinese-run factory in Africa from terrorists.
 In Zhang’s fantasy epic from the same year, “The Great Wall,” Chinese leaders (and Matt Damon) defend a border fort from literal monsters.
 Such films impart a sense of timelessness to Han Chinese leadership.
 It’s particularly perverse to conscript the legend of Mulan to advance this political narrative: In the story’s original text, the Khan is China’s leader, not its enemy.